AlphaSheep/sheeppig-lang/README.md

 # SheepPig Lang

 A very simple statically typed functional language.
-This was written as an exercise in writing a compiler.
+This was written as an exercise in writing an interpreter.
 It is not intended to be used for anything serious.

 ![mascot](./assets/sheeppig.png)